-You would be hard pressed to find an area of The Nebraska Medical Center that the Volunteer Services program hasn't touched.
+You would be hard pressed to find an area of Nebraska Medicine that the Volunteer Services program hasn't touched.
 Transplant patients, in particular, come to depend on a variety of services provided best by volunteers.
-In fact, families from all over the world are often pleasantly surprised by how The Nebraska Medical Center volunteers make them feel more at home in Omaha.
+In fact, families from all over the world are often pleasantly surprised by how Nebraska Medicine volunteers make them feel more at home in Omaha.

 Patients need not be bothered with cab fare for trips to and from the airport, bus or train station.
 Thanks to a unique program, transportation volunteers help to make staying in an unfamiliar city much easier for families with or without their own transportation.
 This program makes every effort to provide: